 The 23-year-old made his first-team debut against Sevilla in October 2019 but was sent off just 13 minutes after coming off the bench.

 He still did enough to earn a permanent promotion to the senior squad ahead of the 2020-21 season and was handed their No.4 shirt.

-“I’m very happy to have Ronald on the team,” Xavi said in November.
+“I’m very happy to have Ronald on the team,” Xavi said last November.
 “He has such a great personality.
 He celebrates everything and to have that type of profile as a defender, to be so engaged with the team, and celebrate everything is hard to find.